MayankJaideep/college-event-scribe/README.md

-Of course.
-Here is a small, humanized section you can add to your README file to mention the tools you used.

-You can place this right after the "Tech Stack" section or within the "My Approach & Personal Learnings" section.

 💻 My Development Toolkit
 To build this project, I leaned on a few key tools that made the development process much smoother: